 Original text - Art.
 11, Sec.
-7. TENURE OF OFFICE LIMITED TO TWO TERMS- No county officer shall be eligible to hold his office more than two terms in succession.
+7. Tenure of Office Limited to Two Terms- No county officer shall be eligible to hold his office more than two terms in succession.
 Sec.
 8. Salaries and Limitations Affecting-The legislature shall fix the compensation by salaries of all county officers, and of constables in cities having a population of five thousand and upwards; except that public administrators, surveyors and coroners may or may not be salaried officers.
-The salary of any county may not be salaried omcers.
 The salary of any county, city, town, or municipal officer shall not be increased or diminished after his election, or during his term of office; nor shall the term of any such officer be extended beyond the period for which he is elected or appointed.
-(Authorizing compensation increase dur-ing term: See Art.
+(Authorizing compensation increase during term: See Art.
 30, Sec.
 1.)

 Sec.
-9. State Taxes Not to Be Released or Commuted -No county, nor the inhabitants thereof, nor the property therein, shall be released or discharged from its or their proportionate share of taxes to be levied for state purposes, nor shall commutation for such taxes be authorized in any form whatever.
+9. State Taxes Not to Be Released or Commuted-No county, nor the inhabitants thereof, nor the property therein, shall be released or discharged from its or their proportionate share of taxes to be levied for state purposes, nor shall commutation for such taxes be authorized in any form whatever.